Same-sex marriage: Civil unions

 Additionally, eighteen countries that have legally recognized same-sex marriage also have an alternative form of recognition for same-sex couples, usually available to heterosexual couples as well: Argentina, Australia, Austria, Belgium, Brazil, Chile, Colombia, Ecuador, France, Greece, Luxembourg, Malta, the Netherlands, Portugal, South Africa, Spain, the United Kingdom and Uruguay.

 They are also available in parts of the United States (Arizona, (Note: Legally available in the Arizona municipalities of Bisbee, Clarkdale, Cottonwood, Jerome, Sedona and Tucson.)
 California, Colorado, Hawaii, Illinois, New Jersey, Nevada and Oregon) and Canada.

 Non-sexual same-sex marriage

 Kenya

 Female same-sex marriage is practiced among the Gikuyu, Nandi, Kamba, Kipsigis, and to a lesser extent neighboring peoples.
 About 5–10% of women are in such marriages.
 However, this is not seen as homosexual, but is instead a way for families without sons to keep their inheritance within the family.

 Nigeria

 Among the Igbo people and probably other peoples in the south of the country, there are circumstances where a marriage between women is considered appropriate, such as when a woman has no child and her husband dies, and she takes a wife to perpetuate her inheritance and family lineage.

+Religion and same-sex marriage

+Christianity

+Marriage of two men celebrated by a Christian pastor in the United States.

+Some progressive Christian denominations allow local churches to decide whether to bless same-sex marriages.
+Some international networks of affirming churches support blessings, such the Association of Welcoming and Affirming Baptists, Ecumenical Catholic Church, Metropolitan Community Church, Reconciling Ministries Network (Methodist), and the Covenant Network (Pentecostal).

+Judaism

+The three main international progressive Jewish organizations adopted resolutions supporting same-sex marriage: Reconstructionist Judaism in 2004, the World Council of Synagogues (Masorti Judaism) in 2012, and the World Union for Progressive Judaism (Reform Judaism) in 2013.